AlekhyaTumee/assignment2-Tumee/README.md

  | Chaat |Gokul Chat,Koti| $0.67 |
  | Irani chai | Nimrah cafe,Charminar | $0.15 |
  | Dosa | Ram-ki-bandi,Abids | $1.3 |

+---

+>"We are all in the gutter, but some of us are looking at the stars."-- *Oscar Wilde*

+>"Knowledge is Power,Knowledge shared is power multiplied."-- *Robert Boyce*